agraef/midizap/README.md

 CP[16] C0[2]
 ~~~

-But this won't do us much good here, because the required transformations to calculate the colors (i.e., velocities) from *r* are more complicated, so we specify them as value lists instead.
-The APCmini uses the velocities 0, 1, 3 and 5 to denote "off" and the colors green, red and yellow, respectively, so we can map the meter values to different colors, e.g., as follows:
+More complicated transformations can be specified as value lists instead.
+E.g., the APCmini uses the velocities 0, 1, 3 and 5 to denote "off" and the colors green, red and yellow, respectively, so we can map the meter values to different colors as follows:

 ~~~
 CP[16] C0{0,1,1,1,1,1,1,1,1,5,5,5,3}